jaymzgordon/J-Vault-Web/content/Ibanez RGA121 Rebuild Post-Mortem1.md

 ## Refinishing
 After attempting something similar once before (nearly 20 years ago on an Ibanez RG548) with nitrocellulose lacquer and making a million mistakes (have I mentioned that I really don't know what I'm doing?), I wanted a simpler finish this time that would still look nice.

-I saw a few videos from [Crimson Guitars](https://www.crimsonguitars.com/) (specifically, [this one](https://youtu.be/qIWN5WwrVzI?si=PqPIpwnSK-hmanFT&t=1069)) where they used an oil finish that looked both fantastic and easy to apply, so I ordered some of their:
+I saw a few videos from [Crimson Guitars](https://www.crimsonguitars.com/) (specifically, this one: https://youtu.be/qIWN5WwrVzI?si=PqPIpwnSK-hmanFT&t=1069) where they used an oil finish that looked both fantastic and easy to apply, so I ordered some of their:
 - [Penetrating Guitar Finishing Oil](https://www.crimsonguitars.com/products/penetrating-guitar-finishing-oil?_pos=1&_sid=3921456b1&_ss=r)
 - [High Build Guitar Finishing Oil](https://www.crimsonguitars.com/products/high-build-guitar-finishing-oil?_pos=2&_sid=3921456b1&_ss=r)